KshitijThareja/TerminalWizard/Readme.md

 ## 5. Fourth challenge

-After the Sphinx cleared your way, you were able to reach find the Cup.
+After the Sphinx cleared your way, you were able to reach the Cup.
 But wait!!!
 The cup turned out to be a portkey and you find yourself teleported to a graveyard.
 It was Lord Voldemort's plan, the evil who was thought to be dead until now, to bring you here so that he can finish you off as you are his prime enemy.
 You need to fight him of and get the news of Voldemort's resurrection to Dumbledore.
 While fighting him, one of your spell's initiated a phenomenon that will help you to escape.
 The hint to find the spell is given in the commit log of the repository.
 Find the correct spell and save the wizarding world from this evil.
 (Hint: You'll be asked to navigate to other branch (again...).
 So for copying the required file to main branch, follow the instructions from the previous challenge.)